apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-documentation.md

 ---
 sidebar_position: 6
 sidebar_label: Generate Documentation
-title: Generating Documentation with OpenAPI Generator - A Comparison of Templates
+title:  Comparing OpenAPI Generator Documentation Templates
 description: This article compares different templates for generating documentation with OpenAPI generator.
 The article also highlights the limitations of template for generating runnable code snippets.
 keywords:
     - OpenAPI generator